chapmanjacobd/wiki-welcome/README.md

 A welcome banner for your shell which selects a few lines from a random Wikipedia article.

-I included some 800 random Level-5 Vital Wikipedia articles so the topics won't be too unimportant.
+I include all [Level-5 Vital Wikipedia articles](https://en.wikipedia.org/wiki/Wikipedia:Vital_articles/Level/5) so the topics won't be unimportant.

 ## To install: